k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 # Auditing Overview

-Fabric has a robust Auditing mechanism that logs activities running in Fabric like logins, Web Service calls and Fabric commands.
+Fabric has a robust Auditing mechanism that logs activities like logins, Web Service calls and Fabric commands running in Fabric.

 Two major functionalities can be controlled: